What could be worse for the planet than fast fashion? It’s not what you may expect…

 In both disasters, hundreds of thousands were relocated, millions of dollars spent, and the radiation-related deaths are still being evaluated.
 Cancer rates among populations living in proximity to Chernobyl and Fukushima, especially among children, rose significantly in the years after the accidents and continue to rise.

-But we don’t need a disaster to suffer the health effects of nuclear energy: studies show increased risk for cancers for those who live near a nuclear power plant, especially for childhood cancers such as leukemia.
-Workers in the nuclear industry are also exposed to higher than normal levels of radiation, and as a result are at a higher risk of death from cancer at a rate similar to the that of Japanese nuclear bomb survivors.
+But we don’t need a disaster to suffer the health effects of nuclear energy.
+Several studies show increased risk for cancers for those who live near a nuclear power plant.
+That’s especially true for childhood cancers such as leukemia.
+Workers in the nuclear industry are also exposed to higher than normal levels of radiation.
+As a result, they are at a higher risk of death from cancer at a rate similar to the that of Japanese nuclear bomb survivors.

-And if anyone claims nuclear energy is cleaner, they’re forgetting to mention that uranium, the fuel for nuclear reactors, is energy-intensive to mine, and deposits discovered in the future are likely to be harder to get to to.
+And if anyone claims nuclear energy is cleaner, they’re forgetting to mention this: uranium.
+This, the fuel for nuclear reactors, is energy-intensive to mine.
+Deposits discovered in the future are likely to be even harder to get to to.
 As a result, much of the net energy created would be offset by the energy input required to build and decommission plants and to mine and process uranium ore.
 The same is true for any reduction in greenhouse gas emissions brought about by switching from coal to nuclear.

 So, in short, nuclear energy is dangerous, and isn’t actually as ‘clean’ as some advocates would have you think.